PZH factory information, typical marks, bases & backstamps

 The marks shown are drawn 'rough' to try and represent what you will see on backstamps.
 In reality sometimes they are very difficult to see.
 Look at actual pictures on Collectors Pages and Gouda Gallery.

 Please note! - one has to be careful not to jump to conclusions that an individual letter appearing on a backstamp is a definitive indication of a 1898 to 1905 date mark!
 You must look at the rest of the marks, their positioning and the decor.
 A piece with a letter "H" for instance somewhere on the backstamp and then perhaps the wording "Royal Gouda" or "Plazuid" is obviously not made in 1905.
-We see a lot of mistakes like this (mostly on eBay) where it has happened.
+We see a lot of mistakes like this - usually on eBay where sellers obviously don't read.

 1898 1899 1900 1901 1902 1903 1904 1905